Start a Food Supplements Trading Business in Dubai

 Setup Costs and Steps

 Setting up a food supplements trading company at Dubai South Business Hub Free Zone is a straightforward process.
-Costs vary depending on the visa package selected and whether physical warehouse space is required, but the typical investment for a starter package ranges from approximately AED 12,000 to AED 25,000 for the licence and flexi-desk arrangement.
+Costs vary depending on the visa package selected and whether physical warehouse space is required, but the typical investment for a starter package ranges from approximately AED 12,000 to AED 25,000 for the license and flexi-desk arrangement.
 Larger operations requiring dedicated storage facilities will incur additional lease costs.

 Step-by-Step Setup Process